 5. Outlander – Scotland

 Hopetoun House is another Scottish destination used to film scenes from Outlander.
 The renowned structure is located on the outskirts of Edinburgh.
-It houses a Red Drawing Room, which was used for shooting scenes of Sandringham Duke’s home in the first season.
+It houses a Red Drawing Room, used for shooting scenes of Sandringham Duke’s home in the first season.
 Although many castles in Scotland served as filming locations, the great outdoors also played a part.

 6. Lord of the Rings – New Zealand